bacalhau-project/bacalhau/docs/examples/workload-onboarding/python-pandas/index.md

 ### Importing data from CSV to DataFrame

 Pandas is built around the idea of a DataFrame, a container for representing data.
 Below you will create a DataFrame by importing a CSV file.
 A CSV file is a text file with one record of data per line.
 The values within the record are separated using the “comma” character.
 Pandas provides a useful method, named `read_csv()` to read the contents of the CSV file into a DataFrame.
 For example, we can create a file named `transactions.csv` containing details of Transactions.
-The CSV file is stored in the same directory that contains Python script.
+The CSV file is stored in the same directory that contains the Python script.